spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

 When creating a temporary token, the user credentials are validated at the IDP.

 1. To create a temporary token, you provide a SAML assertion generated from your IDP.
-To get a SAML assertion from ADFS, follow [these instructions](https://learn.microsoft.com/en-us/entra/identity-platform/v2-saml-bearer-assertion#get-the-saml-assertion-from-adfs).
+[Get a SAML assertion from ADFS](https://learn.microsoft.com/en-us/entra/identity-platform/v2-saml-bearer-assertion#get-the-saml-assertion-from-adfs).
 2. Run the following request.
 Replace '<>' with the SAML assertion response, as plain XML body (without JSON wrappers).

 ```